Foundations of Journalism - JOUR 1001 Journalism in Context / JOUR 1002 Journalism in Practice

 JOUR 3207 Audio Journalism

-Radio remains an important medium for breaking news and long-form documentaries.
-And online, audio is an increasingly popular format for creative and innovative storytellers.
-This is where you’ll learn to pitch stories, report from the field, write conversationally, record voice and natural sound, edit audio files and produce compelling audio reports and radio newscasts.
+Radio has always been a leading source of breaking news and a medium for long-form documentaries.
+Now, audio is becoming the ultimate mobile medium with the increasing popularity of podcasts.
+In this workshop course you will learn to pitch stories, report from the field, write conversationally, record voice and natural sound, edit audio files and produce compelling audio reports, radio newscasts and podcasts.

 JOUR 3208 Video Journalism